TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 same question of whether their experimental results can form the basis for inference beyond the laboratory..." (p.
 34)

-Though our model just provides a fundamental environment, with three Menger factors and several agents involved in the trading process, which is not as complicated as the the real world is like, we should not void the value of modeling because it makes the process and conclusion simple and straightforward.
-We can exact the tacit from the micro world, learn and question it, get conclusions and further refine the model, to make continuous progress.
+Though our model just provides a simple environment, with three Menger factors and a number agents involved in the trading process, which is not as complicated as the the real world is like, we should not dimiss the value of modeling because it makes the process and conclusion simple and straightforward.
+We can extract lessons (?) from the micro world of the model, learn from it and question it, get conclusions and further refine the model, advancing our knowledge of the real-world phenomena we wish to study.

 In short, setting up a model in which we can watch money emerge (or not) allows us to explore the relations between the different factors Menger held to be important in its emergence.
-At the very least, if varying these factors can cause a good in the model to emerge or fail to emerge as money, we show that Menger's model is logically coherent.
+At the very least, if varying these factors can cause a good in the model to emerge or fail to emerge as money, we see if Menger's model is logically coherent.

 **Agent-Based Modeling**

-We want to reproduce an environment so that trades can happen based on the key factors concluded by Menger, and based on the trading results, we could thus discuss whether Menger's theory is valid or not.
+We want to reproduce an environment so that trades can happen based on the key factors indicated by Menger, and based on the trading results, we could thus discuss whether Menger's theory is valid or not.
 Agent-based modeling is the one we select to recreate the trading market.
-As defined by Epstein and Axtell in their book *Growing Artificial Societies*, agent-based model is an interpretation of an "artificial society", and within it, "fundamental social structure and group behaviors emerge from the interaction of individuals operating in artificial environments under rules that place only bounded demands on each agent's information
+As defined by Epstein and Axtell in their book *Growing Artificial Societies* (YEAR????), agent-based model is an interpretation of an "artificial society", and within it, "fundamental social structure and group behaviors emerge from the interaction of individuals operating in artificial environments under rules that place only bounded demands on each agent's information